camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/parallel-gw.png"/></center>

-Internally the process engine creates two concurrent executions inside the process instance, one for each concurrent path of execution.
+Internally, the process engine creates two concurrent executions inside the process instance, one for each concurrent path of execution.
 Executions are also created for scopes, for example if the process engine reaches a <a href="ref:/api-references/bpmn20/#subprocesses-embedded-subprocess">Embedded Sub Process</a> or in case of <a href="ref:/api-references/bpmn20/#tasks-task-markers">Multi Instance</a>.

 Executions are hierarchical and all executions inside a process instance span a tree, the process instance being the root-node in the tree.
 Note: the process instance itself is an execution.
 Executions are [variable scopes](ref:#process-engine-process-variables), meaning that dynamic data can be associated with them.